zmalone/chef-web-docs/source/starter-use-cases/ntp.md

 keys /etc/ntp/keys
 ```

-[INFO] Chef uses `erubis` (.erb file extension) templates so that Ruby can inserted into these file templates, as with "node['fqdn']" above.
+[INFO] Chef uses `erubis` (.erb file extension) templates so that Ruby can be inserted into these file templates, as with "node['fqdn']" above.
 This gives the creation of configuration files from templates the ability to be dynamic based on Ruby code or Chef information.

 ---